 - Romance NZ style, beach fish n chips / ice creams

 The ferry departs every 30 minutes starting from the early hour of 6.15am (commuter ferry traffic to Auckland CBD) ceasing late in the evening.
 The ferry ride is a treat with the Hauraki Gulf sweeping into view and the Waitemata Harbour providing glimpses of Auckland’s suburbs.
-Your ferry ticket includes the bonus of an hour’s guided tour.
+Your ferry ticket includes the bonus of a guided commentary.
 For repeat visitors perhaps there is something you missed and here is a chance to further explore.
 For first time visitors you obtain a perspective of the city from the water.
 A view that early settlers had of their new home.
 There has been human occupation of the area approximately 900 years.

 Opposite the Esplanade Hotel is the Windsor Reserve.
-A park dominated by a majestic Moreton Bay fig tree.
+A park is dominated by a majestic Moreton Bay fig tree.
 The beach is protected by a small breakwater, also accessible from the path.
 The Windsor Reserve also goes by the name of Flagstaff due to its historical connections with the navy.
 The British navy landed at this site in 1840 and began the European settlement of Devonport.